JulianKlug/stroke-receptive-fields/README.md

 ##### 3.4 4D Perfusion CT

 0. Follow all the Data Verification and Extraction steps with the include_pCT setting set to True (organise.py)
-1. matlab/pCT_motion_correction.m: correct for motion in the 4D pCT file
+1. pCT_preprocessing_pipeline: motion correction, coregistration and brain extraction of 4D pCT files
 2. Follow all steps mentioned in the general CT processing (#3.1) with the with_pCT option on (see above)

 3. Post-processing (see below)